Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 04.24.14 UTC
+- WIB: Selasa, 3 Desember 2024 05.27.08 UTC
-- WITA: Selasa, 3 Desember 2024 05.24.14 UTC
+- WITA: Selasa, 3 Desember 2024 06.27.08 UTC
-- WIT: Selasa, 3 Desember 2024 06.24.14 UTC
+- WIT: Selasa, 3 Desember 2024 07.27.08 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship